Vermicompost vs Cow Dung Manure (Gobar Ki Khaad): Which is Better for Your Plants?

 Both are staples of organic gardening, but they are far from identical.
 Choosing the wrong one can lead to slow growth, unwanted garden pests, or even burnt root systems.
-This detailed guide breaks down the science, the pros and cons, and the exact use cases for both so you can make the right choice for your green space.
+This detailed guide breaks down the science, the NPK numbers, the pros and cons, and the exact use cases for both — so you can make the right choice for your green space.

 Quick Answer: Is Vermicompost Better Than Cow Dung Manure?